-Contractor claims fraud on Maine mixed-use development
+Contractor drops Maine mixed-use development charges

 - Vermont-based PC Construction Co. has sued the developers of a Portland, Maine, mixed-use development for $235,000, claiming they engaged in fraudulent activity and have withheld payment for services the contractor rendered, according to the Bangor Daily News.
 The federal suit names Miami-based developer The Federated Cos. and owners Jonathan Cox and Nikolas Wexler, who also operate through several limited liability corporations, as defendants.